Will-Griffiths-Ireland/Journee/README.md

 # __Journee__

 Journee is a platform that gives you the freedom to journal the important parts of your life, either just for you or for others.
-It’s a great way to capture a single page for that day along with a photo and self-image if you wish.
+It’s a great way to capture a single page for that day along with a photo and selfie if you wish.
 You then have a chronological history of all the things you want to look back on in years to come.
 It’s a great way to stay connected with your journey through life and share it with others!

 ## Planning

 ### Core Features ###

 The core purpose of the site is to provide an online journal to users.
+I wanted to strip back the noise that most social sites come with and focus users on distilling their content down.
+By deafult users pages are not made public so it becomes a private jounral.

+1 Page and photo per day

 __Users__

 * Frictionless Sign Up & Sign In
-* View public journals without an account (Entices Sign Up)
+* View/search public journals without an account (Entices Sign Up)
 * Showcase journal entries on the landing page
 * Select journal page theme
-* Follow other users
-* Friend other users (allows commenting on their journals)
-* Enter journal and optional photo each day
-* Journal Page locked after 24 hours
-* Journal page editable till
+* Create one page per day

 __Site Admins__